 Want to find out more about planters that you can buy?
 We’ve got a dedicated guide about where to buy planter boxes and approximate costs.

 Found objects can hold a lot of charm—or they can look kitsch—you decide!
 Some of the more commonly repurposed materials favoured for raised beds include milk crates, wine boxes and old barrels.
 Milk crates are often liked because of their portability and ready-made drainage and they can be personalised with paint.

 Dress up milk crates with coarse vintage storage sacks for an inexpensive and rustic look.

 Some people favour the use of old tyres to create eco-friendly recycled raised garden beds.

 Quite often repurposed into garden designs, wagon wheels are naturally segmented making it easy to divide up plants.

 A box is not a box, and a raised garden bed can be created out of any kind of container, provided you ensure it has adequate drainage.
 Old wheelbarrows can look quaint and cottagey, as well as being nicely portable.

 Is there anything a wine crate cannot do?
-Here you can separate your kitchen garden herbs neatly and keep everything portable.
+Separate your kitchen garden herbs neatly and keep everything portable with recycled wine boxes.

 For some, old wine barrels hold a particular aesthetic appeal and a row of them provides nice uniformity.